SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: System Design Architecture

 \subsection{User-friendly and Extensible Designs}

-In addition to its high scalability and efficiency, \sysname offers user-friendly and extensible interfaces, allowing for the development and execution of customized environments, policies, algorithms, and architectures within its framework.
+In addition to its high scalability and efficiency, \sysname offers user-friendly and extensible interfaces, allowing for the development and execution of customized environments, policies and complex algorithms within its framework.

-Previous works have presented systems or libraries that support customization under fixed system architectures, such as RLlib \cite{rllib} and ACME~\cite{acme}.
-For example, users can create new neural policies or RL losses under their framework.
-However, their implementation, particularly RL algorithms, is closely linked to system APIs.
-This means that, for instance, users are required to adhere to the use of the \coderef{RolloutWorker} API in RLlib or the \coderef{reverb} library with ACME to manage training data in a customized algorithm, hindering convenient development.
-In contrast, policies and algorithms in \sysname are separated from system design, allowing users to develop new variants without using any system-related interfaces.
-We demonstrate a concrete example in Code~\ref{lst:myrlalgo}.
-To implement Deep Q-Network~\cite{dqn_atari}, users only need to write a policy file that defines the policy's behavior during data collection and training, and an algorithm file that specifies how to compute the scalar loss given data obtained from the policy.
-These files can be entirely independent of existing algorithm implementations and system APIs, which enables users to focus on algorithm development rather than being distracted by the heavy system code.
+Policies and algorithms in \sysname are separated from the system design, allowing users to develop new variants without using any system-related interfaces.
+In Code~\ref{code:dqn}, we present an example of a Deep Q-Network~\cite{dqn_atari} policy.
+To write a new policy, users only need to write a policy class that defines the policy's behavior during data generation and training, and an algorithm file that specifies how to compute the scalar loss given data obtained from the policy.
+These files are independent of the system component implementations, allowing users to focus on algorithm development rather than execution details.